Lincoln-Murray/Y12_Computer_Science_Database_Project/Readme.md

+Will not be maintained!
+Will be kept in the state it was submitted in.
 <h3 style='font-size:3em; line-height:0px;'> Rock Scalers </h3>
 <h3 style='font-size:1.37em; line-height:0.5em'> For all your climbing needs </h3>
 <p style='line-height:0px;'>An SQLite Database assignment<br></p>